Master of Science in Education – Educational Studies (TNTP)

 Students may apply for federal financial aid to support their educational costs.
 To learn more, visit Financial Aid.

-Note: The MS degree offered by the Johns Hopkins University School of Education does not award teacher certification or licensure.
-Rather, each respective TNTP region handles certification for their Fellows.
+Note: The MS degree offered by the Johns Hopkins School of Education does not award teacher certification or licensure.
+Rather, each respective TNTP region handles certification for its Fellows.

 STATE-SPECIFIC INFORMATION FOR ONLINE STUDENTS